Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/development.rst

 ^^^

-In order to upload to pip, you will need access to a PyPI account with owndership status for the kcwidrp project.
+In order to upload to pip, you will need access to a PyPI account with ownership status for the kcwidrp project.
 For access to the KeckDRPs account, ask `Max <mbrodheim@keck.hawaii.edu>`_ or `Luca <lrizzi@keck.hawaii.edu>`_.

 After your pull request is merged into master, download the changes: